R221/InspiredSpaceBlog/_posts/2018-12-05-The-Fastest-Spacecraft-Ever-Built.md

 In fact, it just launched on August 12, 2018.
 Talk about delayed gratification.

-## Some background: What the heck is solar wind and why is it so important?
+### What the heck is solar wind and why is it so important?

 [Solar wind](https://solarscience.msfc.nasa.gov/SolarWind.shtml) is the energy given off by the Sun's upper atmosphere, the *corona*, that permeates the entire solar system.